GIV-UCalgary/GIV-Website/content/post/DrTroy/index.md

 ---

-Troy just Defensed and Graduated from his PhD.
-Congratulations to him!
+Congratulations to Dr. Troy Alderson on his Graduation from PhD.